jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - The three primary authentication factors are something you know, something you have, and something you are
 - Single sign-on (SSO) technologies allow users to authenticate once and access any resources in a network or the cloud, without authenticating again
 - Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO
+- **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements
+- **Access Control Token**: based on the parameters like time, date, day etc a token defines access validity to a system
+- **Crossover Error Rate**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+- **FRR**: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access
+- **FAR**: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis
+- **Ethical Wall**: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
+- **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
+- **IDaaS**: cloud-based service that broker IAM functions to target systems on customers' premise and/or in the cloud
+- **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person
+- **Self-service identity management**: elemnts of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
+- **Whaling attack**: phishing attacks targeting highly-placed officials/private individuals with sizeable assets authorizing large fund wire transfers

 [5.1](#5.1) Control physical and logical access to assets (OSG-9 Chpt 13)
 - Controlling access to assets (tangible: things you can touch, or nontangible: info and data) is a central theme of security